Saying “Thank You” in Biblical Hebrew

 Asher Chee |

-Today, Modern Hebrew-speakers thank one another by saying, Todah! (תּוֹדָה) However, this was not how the Israelites thanked one another.
+Today, Modern Hebrew-speakers thank one another by saying, Todah!
+However, the Ancient Israelites did not thank one another in this way.

 As far as is known, the Israelites did not thank one another like we do today.
-Nonetheless, they sometimes responded to kind acts by saying, “Let me find favour in your eyes.” (אֶמְצָא־חֵן בְּעֵינֶ֫יךָ) We find examples of this in the Jewish Scriptures:
+Rather, the closest thing that they had in their language was that when a person of higher status has shown them kindness, they could respond by saying, “Let me find favour in your eyes.” (אֶמְצָא־חֵן בְּעֵינֶ֫יךָ) We find examples of this in the Jewish Scriptures:

 Ruth 2:13 And she said, “Let me find favour in your eyes, O my lord, for you comforted me and spoke kindly to me, your maidservant, though I am not one of your maidservants.”